-The Victorian Budget has today handed down the 2022/23 Budget, which comes six months before the State election.
+The Victorian Government has today handed down the 2022/23 Budget, which comes six months before the State election.

 As expected, health features prominently in the Budget, which is even named “Putting Patients First.”

 Key commitments of interest for health consumers include:

 - $4.2 billion for the ongoing pandemic response, including: